protocol/FilecoinGreen-tools/0004-FGTP-Content-Address-EACs.md

 ## What are the inputs
 - Spreadsheet with renewable energy information
-- Certificates outputted from the registry (pdfs)
+- Certificates outputted from the registry; pdfs

 Example #1: [Zero Labs REC tracker](https://docs.google.com/spreadsheets/d/1aOWOEVe9-pM666ahhSIoMdzGW_R2_JMgal0HItxFs9Y/edit?usp=sharing) for EACs already in the system.
 This is a private sheet, let us know if you need access to this or a copy.